arh/sim-ideal/README.md

 	that will not receive any hit in future window. block i coldness initial value: At the time of block i insertion, the coldness value could either 0 or 1. if page p accessed in the future window, the coldness value is 0, otherwise it would be 1

+there might be a chance to see two block with the same coldness value and distance, for this reason I used multiset for maxHeap.
+However, maxHeapAtoms should maitain a range not only a operator.

 if( no future page hit)

 	block miss , page miss